nitechdesign/code-of-conduct/code-of-conduct.md

 We will respect confidentiality requests for the purpose of protecting victims of abuse.
 At our discretion, we may publicly name a person about whom we’ve received harassment complaints, or privately warn third parties about them.
 We will not name harassment victims without their affirmative consent.

 This code of conduct uses a broader definition of harassment than the legislation which makes harassment illegal in Northern Ireland.
-Some harassment on this Slack may be criminal, in particular if it causes the fear of violence.
-If you've been the victim of a crime or think you have witnessed one, you should report it to the police.
+If you have been the victim of criminal harassment, you should report it to the police.
 Please also contact the admins who may be able to assist.

 Consequences
 ------------